-Financial institutions get 18 months to implement the Section 1071 rule into their operations.
-Considering the rule's complexity and the thorough research required to determine a fair lending strategy, 18 months is a tight timeframe.
+Financial institutions have less than 18 months to implement Section 1071 into their operations.
+Considering the rule's complexity, and the thorough research required to determine a fair lending strategy, that is a tight timeframe.
 Let's not forget the need for adequate training to maintain smooth operations.

 • High Level of Scrutiny

 The regulation requires financial institutions to document process flows and transparent procedures for lending practices.
 Expect every related activity to be under the microscope of regulatory agencies and consumer groups.

 1071 introduces new requirements for collecting and assessing lending data.
 Financial institutions must identify the gaps related to technology, applications, and info-collection and management practices.

 These challenges are manageable with adequate planning.
 So, review your internal procedures and the proposed requirements for data collection.
 Pay attention to how well-prepared your institution is to take on Section 1071.